Odysseas Vlachodimos

-Odysseas Vlachodimos (Greek: Οδυσσέας Βλαχοδήμος, born 26 April 1994) is a professional footballer who plays as a goalkeeper for club Sevilla, on loan from club Newcastle United.
+Odysseas Vlachodimos (Greek: Οδυσσέας Βλαχοδήμος, born 26 April 1994) is a professional footballer who plays as a goalkeeper for club Sevilla on loan from club Newcastle United.
 Born in Germany, he plays for the Greece national team.

 Club career

 Stuttgart

 Born in Stuttgart, Vlachodimos started his football career at VfL Wangen before joining VfB Stuttgart's youth system at the age of seven.
 Having progressed through the clubs' youth ranks, he then made his debut for VfB Stuttgart II on 25 February 2012 in a 1–0 loss to 1.
 FC Heidenheim in 3.
 Liga.
 At the end of the season, he signed his first professional contract with the club, penning a deal until June 2015.
 Two years later, he extended his contract with VfB until June 2017.
 Having made over 50 appearances for VfB Stuttgart II, Vlachodimos was afforded his Bundesliga debut against Eintracht Frankfurt on 29 August 2015.
 With back-up 'keeper Mitchell Langerak out injured, Vlachodimos was included in Stuttgart's match day squad and was brought on as a substitute following the sending off of first-choice goalkeeper Przemysław Tytoń.
-He made three appearances in total for the senior side but by the end of 2015 had fallen out of favour of new club manager, and former VfB Stuttgart II coach, Jürgen Kramny.
-Vlachodimos voiced his disapproval of the situation in an interview with German news publication Kicker in December and the following month joined Greek Super League side Panathinaikos where he was reunited with his brother, Panagiotis, who had joined the club earlier in the month.
+He made three appearances in total for the senior side but by the end of 2015 had fallen out of favour with new club manager, and former VfB Stuttgart II coach, Jürgen Kramny.
+Vlachodimos voiced his disapproval of the situation in an interview with German news publication Kicker in December and the following month joined Greek side Panathinaikos in the Super League, where he was reunited with his brother, Panagiotis, who had joined the club earlier that month.